shionhonda/hippocampus-garden/content/blog/tiny_llama_dpo_lora/index.md

 In this article, I will explain how to use DPO to create your very own LLM, like the one I created: the Reviewer #2 Bot from TinyLlama.
 This bot gives a bitter review fn any paper you submit.[^3] Curious to see it in action?
 Check it out on [Hugging Face Spaces](https://huggingface.co/spaces/shionhonda/reviewer2-bot).

-For your reference, all resources used in this project are publicly accessible:
+For your reference, all the artifacts of this project are publicly accessible:

 - [Dataset shionhonda/reviewer2-1k-paired](https://huggingface.co/datasets/shionhonda/reviewer2-1k-paired)
 - [Model shionhonda/tiny-llama-reviewer2-1.1B-dpo-lora](https://huggingface.co/shionhonda/tiny-llama-reviewer2-1.1B-dpo-lora)